WebberZone/top-10/readme.txt

 = 3.1.0 =

+* Features:
+	* New filter `tptn_show_meta_box` that can be set to false to disable the Top 10 meta box on Edit screens

 * Enhancements/Modifications:
 	* Optimised import of tables particularly for larger imports
 	* Added wpml-config.xml file that will allow settings to be translated with WPML and PolyLang